-The Metro Wastewater Reclamation District (Metro District) was recognized by the National Association of Clean Water Agencies (NACWA) with two Peak Performance Awards on October 28.
+Metro Water Recovery (Metro) was recognized by the National Association of Clean Water Agencies (NACWA) with two Peak Performance Awards on October 28.

-“Our job of sustaining the high quality of life along the Front Range has never been more critical,” said Mickey Conway, District Manager of the Metro District.
+“Our job of sustaining the high quality of life along the Front Range has never been more critical,” said Mickey Conway, CEO of Metro.
 “I’m very proud to lead a dedicated team committed to managing our precious water resources.”

 NACWA announces awards prior to a recognition ceremony “These utilities represent the top performers in the whole country and go above and beyond in their mission to protect public health and the environment,” said Adam Krantz, Chief Executive Officer of NACWA.
 “On behalf of NACWA’s Board of Directors, I extend my congratulations and gratitude to all this year’s award winners and I thank them for their service and their incredible compliance with increasingly rigid Clean Water Act standards.
 This year has seen unprecedented challenges in the wake of the pandemic, and the Peak Performance Award winners have more than risen to the occasion.”